Jonesboro’s SMART Reproduction has won a $274,996 research seed grant from the National Science Foundation on its first try.

 A Smart Solution

-Unlike traditional methods of determining an embryo’s health that are either too disruptive or too rudimentary, EmVision 360 SR will use ML technology to assess the embryo through non-invasive video analysis.
+Unlike traditional methods of determining an embryo’s health that are either too disruptive or too rudimentary, ML technology will be used to assess the embryo through non-invasive image analysis.

 “Current embryo health analysis relies on the International Embryo Transfer Society morphological classification system, which has remained unchanged for over 40 years,” Scott said.
 “These methods are subjective, rely on the experience and skill of the examiner, and fail to convey critical, detailed information regarding the embryo’s biochemical, metabolic, and genetic status.”